banner

 According to their founder Luna Yu, the resulting plastic products can fully compost within 30 days.
 Should your plastic spoon or bag end up in the ocean (where a lot of our plastic waste ends up), the PHA product completely degrades within a year—all without releasing microplastics.

 Genecis isn’t alone.
 In Quebec, BOSK Bioproducts also makes PHAs, this time from industrial waste like the sludge from manufacturing paper.
-On the opposite coast is BioForm, a University of British Columbia startup that makes bioplastic out of pulp fibre, kelp, and salt.
+On the opposite coast is BioForm, a University of British Columbia startup that makes bioplastic out of pulp fiber, kelp, and salt.
 It, too, can be used like conventional plastic while being completely biodegradable.

 The future of plastics is here, with the aim of ensuring microplastics stay forever in the past.